dhruveshbawane/dhruveshbawane/README.md

 # Hi, I'm Dhruvesh! 👋

-👋 I am a passionate B.Tech Computer Science student with a passion for technology.
+👋 I am a passionate B.Tech Computer Science student with a passion for Technology.

 🔍 My journey involves exploring the fascinating world of computer science, diving deep into data science, and uncovering new ideas along the way.